markt-de/puppet-ssp/README.md

 ## Description

-This is a puppet module to install and manage [Self Service Password](https://ltb-project.org/documentation/self-service-password.html).
+This is a Puppet module to install and manage [Self Service Password](https://ltb-project.org/documentation/self-service-password.html).
 It is flexible to change and enable default Self Service Password functions for your location.